 - Green Cemeteries – Green cemeteries allow for an alternative type of burial that is growing in popularity in modern times.
 For more on green burials, Titan Casket offers an explanation of green burials vs traditional burials.
 For more information, click here. – Embalming vs Natural Burial

-- Plot Location – It is important to pick the right plot within a cemetery.
+It is important to choose the right plot within a cemetery.
 Location within a cemetery will influence factors such as gravesite accessibility, proximity to other gravesites, foot traffic, and vegetation.

-- Plot Types – While there are many plot types a cemetery may offer, there are four plot types which tend to be offered the most.
+While there are many plot types a cemetery may offer, there are four plot types that tend to be offered the most.
 These plot types are single plots, plots for cremated remains, family/group plots, and companion plots.

 - Single Burial Plots – Single burial plots are by far the most common type of plot offered by cemeteries.
 These plots are simply dug for a single person, who is usually then buried in a casket or coffin.